Powerlearnproject/se-day1-assignment-Chancethe1st/README.md

 Iterative Refinement: Test and refine prompts based on the AI's responses to achieve better outcomes.
 Understanding AI Limitations: Be aware of the AI model's capabilities and limitations to craft realistic and achievable prompts.

-Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
+B. Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective. ague Prompt

 Example: "Write something about technology."